College of Architecture & the Built Environment

 Master of Architecture

-The Jefferson Master of Architecture Program is a first-professional graduate program designed to prepare students for professional architectural practice through the development of sustainable design and technology skills, knowledge of project management, and collaborative experiences in an interdisciplinary environment.
-The program is located within easy access to Center City Philadelphia with its rich collection of major historical and contemporary buildings.
+The Master of Architecture (MArch) program is a first-professional graduate program designed to prepare students for professional architectural practice through the development of sustainable design and technology skills, knowledge of project management, and collaborative experiences in an interdisciplinary environment.
+The NAAB accredited program is located within easy access to Center City Philadelphia with its rich collection of major historical and contemporary buildings.
 Philadelphia also provides an ongoing laboratory for many of our courses and opportunities for internships.

-The MArch Program offers multiple starting tracks.
-Your track will be individually decided based on your level of preparedness.
+The MArch Program offers multiple points of entry and credit requriments, with your track being individually decided based on your level of preparedness.
 The selection committee will consider your educational background, experience and portfolio.
-While each applicant is reviewed individually, these are the typical tracks:
+While each applicant is reviewed individually, these are the typical entry points:

 A portfolio and personal statement are required for admission.
 We look forward to reviewing your application and work.